-Remote wipe-off not only deletes the data on the phone storage but also wipes off the data on the business apps as well as the business apps on the device.
+Remote wipe-off not only deletes the data on the phone storage but also wipes off the data on the business apps and the device.
 On corporate-owned devices, IT admins can remotely wipe off the corporate data, apps, and settings on compromised devices by factory reset.

-On employee-owned devices, selectively wipe off the corporate apps and data from the Scalefusion dashboard without affecting the personal data of the employees in multiple ways.
+On employee-owned devices, selectively wipe off the corporate apps and data from the Scalefusion dashboard without affecting the employees’ personal data in multiple ways.
 It essentially wipes off the work profile on Android BYODs.

 Device downtime also causes a loss in productivity.
 To reduce device downtime and logistics costs for fetching an error-prone device, Scalefusion offers Remote Cast and Control to remotely mirror the device screen and extend support to resolve issues.
 IT admins can take control of the device screen and navigate the screens to resolve the issues.

 Organizations need to identify all devices that access their environment.
-IT admins should be able to tag mobile devices to users to understand who owns the device, how many devices they are using and what applications they access.
-Organizations need a device security solution that can assign role-based access control to every user.
+IT admins should be able to tag mobile devices to users to understand who owns the device, how many devices they are using, and what applications they access.
+Organizations need a device security solution to assign role-based access control to every user.

-For instance, IT admins can designate whether a user is an administrator, a specialist, or an end-user, and limit access to specific applications and data files.
-MDM has the ability to provide a detailed device inventory, providing access based on users’ roles and responsibilities.
+For instance, IT admins can designate whether a user is an administrator, a specialist, or an end-user and limit access to specific applications and data files.
+MDM can provide a detailed device inventory, providing access based on users’ roles and responsibilities.